JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 JPA Buddy scans all JPA objects, compares them with a target database or a snapshot and generates a differential migration script.

-Using a data model as a source of the current schema state triggers selection of a persistence unit.
+When a data model serves as the source for the current schema state, it causes the selection of a persistence unit.
 Following the documentation:

 *A persistence unit defines a set of all entity classes that are managed by EntityManager instances in an application.
 This set of entity classes represents the data contained within a single data store.*